matronator/message-burner/README.md

 ## Features

-- Private message sharing with self-destruction
+- Private message sharing with self-destruction upon reading
+- Set a self-destruct timer to delete unopened messages
-- Share a text an image
+- Share a text or an image
 - Secure PGP encryption of all shared content
 - TODO